cacabo/cis-522-final-project/agar-py/README.md

 - [X] Fix bug with movement of heuristic agent at edge of map (Sam)
 - [X] Get bigger at edge of map -> should get scooched back into map boundary (Sam)
-- [ ] When you die you keep getting negative reward -> this should only happen once (Mak)
+- [X] When you die you keep getting negative reward -> this should only happen once (Mak)
+- [ ] Update rewards function to be delta size (Mak)
+  - you should be penalized when one of your cells is eaten
 - [ ] Training loop for basic RL agent (Mak + Cam)
   - [ ] Plug in the state encoding
   - [ ] Play around with different state encodings and compare performance